 ECSS-E-ST-32-02_0260352

-When failure mode is demonstrated by test, coupons or full-scale articles with prefabricated flaws shall be used as test specimens.
+When LBB failure mode is demonstrated by test, coupons, sub-scale or full-scale articles with prefabricated flaws shall be used as test specimens, in accordance with ECSS-E-ST-32-01.

+Requirement 6.3.1.b of ECSS-E-ST-32-01 specifies that the methodology applied for evaluation by test is subject to customer approval.

 ECSS-E-ST-32-02_0260353

-The failure mode shall be demonstrated for the structural items of the pressurized hardware, which serve as a fluid permeation barrier and which are primarily designed by pressure loads.
+The LBB failure mode shall be demonstrated for the structural items of the pressurized hardware, which serve as a fluid permeation barrier and which are primarily designed by pressure loads.

 For example: